neok/oioi-documentation/docs/glossary.rst

     * ID of the EVCO (letters and numbers; six characters)
     * The literal ``*`` **or** the literal ``-`` (optional)
     * Check digit (A number or the literal ``X``)

+    .. note:: When you are based in Germany, please see here for more general information and details on how to register an EMP identifier: `BDEW Codes`_.

 .. _glossary-cdr: